By: Hayden Cunningham

 By making assumptions, voters are given the mindset that their vote doesn’t matter.
 This decreases turnout in the polling places and could potentially pick the next president.

-There are accusations that Soros has rigged the machines.
-On other machines, new videos have been shared showing voters who vote for Trump and the machine registers as a click for Clinton.
+There are accusations of rigged voting machines.
+New videos have been shared showing voters who vote for Trump and the machine registers as a click for Clinton.
 This could be a calibration issue, but it is occurring already in early voting nation wide.

 Another form of voter fraud was uncovered by Project Veritas, as they went undercover at a Democratic event.
 They talked to the NYC Democratic Election Commissioner, Alan, Schulkin who explained that “they bus people around to vote.”
 He went on to explain that they would bus a large amount of people and go from polling place to polling place, voting for democratic candidates.